elastic/ebpf/docs/proposals/feature-detection.md

 Notice such an API is meant to be called from the loader of an eBPF program, not from within an eBPF program.

 Turns out,
-this means we may ending up writing different eBPF programs for the same feature with different implementation (eg., perf buffer vs ring buffer) and load one or the other depeding on the feature existence we detect before loading.
+this means we may end up writing different eBPF programs for the same feature with different implementations (eg., perf buffer vs ring buffer) and load one or the other depending on the feature existence we detect before loading.

 I personally consider this a +1 because I do believe it would force us to write more self-contained eBPF programs without `ifdefs` or `if` chain hells.